aesara-devs/aesara/README.rst

 |Tests Status| |Coverage|

-|Project Name| is a Python library that allows you to define, optimize, and
+|Project Name| is a Python library that allows one to define, optimize, and
 efficiently evaluate mathematical expressions involving multi-dimensional arrays.
-It can use GPUs and perform efficient symbolic differentiation.

-This is a fork of the `original Theano library <https://github.com/Theano/Theano>`__ that is being maintained by the `PyMC team <https://github.com/pymc-devs>`__.

 Features
 ========

 - A hackable, pure-Python codebase
-- Extensible graph framework suitable for rapid development of custom symbolic optimizations
+- Extensible graph framework suitable for rapid development of custom operators and symbolic optimizations
-- Implements an extensible graph transpilation framework that currently provides compilation to C and JAX JITed Python functions
+- Implements an extensible graph transpilation framework that currently provides compilation via C, `JAX <https://github.com/google/jax>`__, and `Numba <https://github.com/numba/numba>`__
-- Built on top of one of the most widely-used Python tensor libraries: Theano
+- Based on one of the most widely-used Python tensor libraries: `Theano <https://github.com/Theano/Theano>`__

 Getting started
 ===============